MissVeronica/um-fields-with-links/README.md

 2. Version 2.1.0 Updated to UM 2.8.5
 3. Version 2.2.0 Updated code for label links
 4. Version 2.2.1 Code improvements for labels
+5. Version 2.3.0 Supports UM Field icon in the label.

 ## Installation
 Download the zip file and install as a WP Plugin, activate the plugin.